 She is not available for paid research.
 However, she may be consulted regarding the effective use of the University of Illinois Library for genealogy research.

 Contact Carolyn O'Rourke at firstname.lastname@example.org

 with questions or requests for assistance.

-The Archives is designated as a Family History Affiliate Library, so when patrons order microfilms online from the Family History Library in Salt Lake City they can select the Archives as their place of research.
-The microfilm readers and reader-printers can copy to paper for $.10 per page, or to a flash drive for free.
+The Archives is designated as a Family History Affiliate Library, so when patrons order microfilms online from the Family History Library in Salt Lake City, they can select the Archives as their place of research.
+The microfilm readers and reader-printers can copy to paper for $.15 per page, or to a flash drive for free.

 The Local History Online database, known as The Champaign County Historical and Genealogical Index, is free to view on The Urbana Free Library website here

 .
 It contains more than 4,000,000 names that are extracted from Champaign County, Illinois, records located in the Archives.
-Those records are original documents either on paper, or on microfilm, and can be copied or scanned to paper or copied to a flash drive.
+Those records are original documents either on paper or on microfilm.
+They can be copied to paper or scanned and saved to a flash drive.

 Not all records available in the Archives are indexed in Local History Online.
 The Archives has microfilm of all Champaign County Death Registers and Certificates from 1878-1945.
 The Archives has about two-thirds of the Illinois Death Certificates (1916-1945) microfilms, out of the total number of 1227 microfilm.
 A few of the death records are not indexed on Local History Online or in the CCGS Birth and Death Records database (1878-1916), so be sure to check both before contacting the Champaign County Clerk's Office.